akrzemi1/__sandbox__/string_view_ctor.md

 ### 1.1. `string_view`'s contract

-The contents of `string_view` consist of a pointer to the beginnign of the character sequence and the size of the sequence.
+The contents of `string_view` consist of a pointer to the beginning of the character sequence and the size of the sequence.
 This bears similarity to `pair<const char*, size_t>`.
 However, `string_view` cannot be thought of as `pair<const char*, size_t>`.
 The latter simply contains a pointer and a number, and assumes no connection between the two pieces of data: they are just two numbers; e.g., `{nullptr, 10}` is fine, or a random address and a random number is fine.
 This is reflected in `pair`'s `operator==`: two pairs compare equal if their corresponding members all compare equal.

 In contrast the intended usage of `string_view` is: